-You will have to provide a certificato medico sportivo at registration if you want to take part in the 12km race.
+You will have to provide a certificato medico sportivo at registration if you want to take part in the 10k race.

-You don't need a medical certificate, however, for the non-competitive 6km run.
+You don't need a medical certificate, however, for the non-competitive 5k run.

-The 6km run is one lap and the 12km race is two laps of a very scenic loop course that begins and ends at the Tribunale di Bolzano (district court) in the western part of the city.
+The 5k is one lap and the 10k is two laps of a very scenic loop course that begins and ends at the Tribunale di Bolzano (district court) in the western part of the city.

-The route runs on roads and cycleways through urban and green areas and along two rivers, the Talvera and the Isarco.
-It also crosses two foot bridges across the Talvera (pictured above).
+In 2018, the course was six kilometres long.
+The route ran on roads and cycleways through urban and green areas and along two rivers, the Talvera and the Isarco, crossing two foot bridges across the Talvera (pictured above).

 Map of the venue: